Mac’s Convenience Stores

 Circle K Stores

 Circle K’s success in the convenience retailing industry spans more than 60 years.
 Our roots trace back to 1951 when Fred Hervey purchased three Kay’s Food Stores in El Paso, Texas.
-Little did anyone know that these stores would serve as the beginning of Circle K – one of the nation’s leading convenience store chains.
+Little did anyone know that these stores would serve as the beginning of Circle K.

 During the early years, Hervey’s enterprising spirit enabled the company to make its mark in the southwestern part of the United States.
-He grew the Circle K chain into neighboring New Mexico and Arizona, which has been the company’s home base since 1957.
+He grew the Circle K chain into neighboring New Mexico and Arizona.

 In 1999, a franchise program was introduced to support operators looking to build a business with a leading convenience store brand.
-Now there are more than 7,000 Circle K sites operating in the US and thirteen other countries.
+In 2003, Circle K was acquired by Alimentation Couche-Tard and has developed into a global brand represented in over 20 countries.

 Circle K has become one of the most widely recognized convenience store brands, known worldwide for quality products and great customer service.
 We have come a long way since our humble beginnings, and we’re proud of where we’ve been and where we’re going.
 Please visit our timeline to learn more about the Circle K story.

 Roll-out of Circle K global brand in Norway, Sweden, and Denmark